-- 1.1 This report sets out progress on the review of the Broads Plan, being carried out during 2015/16.
-It is anticipated that a revised Plan will be adopted in March 2017. - 1.2 Members are aware that the Broads Plan is for the Broads, not just for the Broads Authority.
-As such, while the Broads Authority is responsible for its production, the successful delivery of the Plan depends on a shared vision and commitment to partnership working and on the best use of shared resources.
-The involvement of partners, key stakeholders and local communities is also a key part of the plan review process. - 1.3 The Broads Plan review began earlier this year.
-It included a Broads Authority and Navigation Committee Member Workshop on 7 October 2015, followed by workshops with the Broads Forum on 5 November and the Broads Local Access Forum on 9 December.
-Focused sessions on the Broads Plan have been also held with the Broadland Catchment Partnership, the Broads Conservation Partnership and the Broads Climate Partnership.
-Feedback from the Member Workshops also informed the emerging revised Sustainable Tourism Strategy, being produced alongside the first draft Broads Plan.
-Other input to both reviews has included the four Stakeholder Surveys, evidence from research projects and guidance level strategies implemented since the adoption of the current Broads Plan, including the Broads Lake Review, Integrated Access Strategy, Biodiversity and Water Strategy and Broads Local Plan.
+- 1.1 This report sets out progress on the review of the Broads Plan, the key strategic management plan for the Broads.
+The plan is subject to review at least every five years.
+A review of the current plan (2011) is underway, and it is anticipated that a revised Plan will be implemented in April 2017. - 1.2 The Broads Plan Review began in 2015.
+It included scoping workshops with the Broads Authority and Navigation Committee on 7 October, the Broads Forum on 5 November, and the Broads Local Access Forum on 9 December.
+Focused sessions were also held with the Broadland Catchment Partnership, Broads Conservation Partnership and Broads Climate Partnership.
+Feedback from the workshops also informed the revised Sustainable Tourism Strategy.
+Other input to both plan reviews included the four Stakeholder Surveys, evidence from research projects, and strategies implemented since the adoption of the current Broads Plan, including the Broads Lake Review, Integrated Access Strategy, and Biodiversity and Water Strategy. - 1.3 Broads Plan 2011 was adopted at the start of the last Comprehensive Spending Review period.
+As such it was necessary to balance aspiration and ambition against the likelihood that future finances would be diminishing.
+As predicted, the squeeze on finances affected public sector bodies, charitable trusts and the private sector.
+The scope of key agencies working within the Broads (e.g. Natural England, Environment Agency, RSPB and the Wildlife Trusts) to deliver all that was originally aspired to was a significant challenge. - 1.4 There have also been considerable changes nationally since the current Plan was adopted.
+The introduction of new legislation in the form of the Localism Act 2011 and the raft of revisions to the planning system have been influencing factors on the Broads Plan, as has the introduction of Local Enterprise Partnerships and Local Nature Partnerships as new funding and delivery bodies at a local level.

+2 Plan Review Context

-- 1.4.
-The current Broads Plan was adopted at the start of the last Comprehensive Spending Review period, and as such it was necessary to balance aspiration and ambition against the likelihood that future finances would be uncertain but diminishing.
-As predicted, the squeeze on finances has affected public sector bodies, charitable trusts and the private sector, and the scope of key agencies working within the Broads (e.g. Natural England, Environment Agency, RSPB and the Wildlife Trusts) to deliver all that was originally aspired to has been a significant challenge. - 1.5 There have also been considerable changes nationally in a number of key areas since the current Plan was adopted.
-The introduction of new legislation in the form of the Localism Act 2011 and the raft of revisions to the planning system have been influencing factors, as has the introduction of Local Enterprise Partnerships and Local Nature Partnerships as new funding and delivery bodies at a local level. - 1.6 The emerging revised Plan is being produced against a background of further cuts in public sector funding, which will affect a number of bodies at work in the Broads.
-Although the Chancellor's Autumn Statement indicated that funding for National Parks was "protected", there is as yet no detail as to what this means in practice.
-However, cuts have been made to the budgets of other Defra bodies and therefore it will be prudent in the new Broads Plan, as in the last one, to balance aspiration with reality about what can actually be achieved on the ground.
-Continuing to make the most of partnership working and continuing to seek external resources will be fundamental to the Plan's success.
+- 2.1 Members are aware that the Broads Plan is for the Broads, not just for the Broads Authority.
+This means that while the Broads Authority is responsible for its production, the successful delivery of the Plan depends on a shared vision and commitment to partnership working and on the best use of shared resources.
+The involvement of partners, key stakeholders and local communities is also a key part of the plan review process. - 2.2 Broads Plan 2017 is being prepared against a background of further cuts in public sector funding that will affect a number of bodies at work in the Broads.
+In his Autumn Statement, the Chancellor stated that funding for National Parks would be protected.
+The subsequent four year allocation of National Park Grant provides a firm basis for the Authority's programme of works in the Broads Plan.
+However, cuts have been made to the budgets of other Defra bodies and it will be prudent in the new Broads Plan, as in the last one, to balance aspiration with reality about what can actually be achieved.
+Continuing to make the most of partnership working and external resources will be fundamental to the Plan's success.

-2 Strategy Production
+3 Plan Content and Structure